Kumarohit45/Customer-Churn-Prediction/README.md

 The next step consists of finding the combination of hyperparameters that leads to the best classification of our data.
 This process is called hyperparameter tuning.

 ## Hyperparameter tuning
-Thus far we have split our data into a training set for learning the parameters of the model, and a testing set for evaluating its performance.
-The next step in the machine learning process is to perform hyperparameter tuning.
-The selection of hyperparameters consists of testing the performance of the model against different combinations of hyperparameters, selecting those that perform best according to a chosen metric and a validation method.

-For hyperparameter tuning, we need to split our training data again into a set for training and a set for testing the hyperparameters (often called validation set).
-It is a very common practice to use k-fold cross-validation for hyperparameter tuning.
-The training set is divided again into k equal-sized samples, 1 sample is used for testing and the remaining k-1 samples are used for training the model, repeating the process k times.
-Then, the k evaluation metrics (in this case the accuracy) are averaged to produce a single estimator.

-It is important to stress that the validation set is used for hyperparameter selection and not for evaluating the final performance of our model, as shown in the image below.

-There are multiple techniques to find the best hyperparameters for a model.
-The most popular methods are (1) grid search, (2) random search, and (3) bayesian optimization.
-Grid search test all combinations of hyperparameters and select the best performing one.
-It is a really time-consuming method, particularly when the number of hyperparameters and values to try are really high.

-In random search, you specify a grid of hyperparameters, and random combinations are selected where each combination of hyperparameters has an equal chance of being sampled.
-We do not analyze all combinations of hyperparameters, but only random samples of those combinations.
-This approach is much more computationally efficient than trying all combinations; however, it also has some disadvantages.
-The main drawback of random search is that not all areas of the grid are evenly covered, especially when the number of combinations selected from the grid is low.

-We can implement random search in Scikit-learn using the RandomSearchCV class from the sklearn.model_selection package.

-First of all, we specify the grid of hyperparameter values using a dictionary (grid_parameters) where the keys represent the hyperparameters and the values are the set of options we want to evaluate.
-Then, we define the RandomizedSearchCV object for trying different random combinations from this grid.
-The number of hyperparameter combinations that are sampled is defined in the n_iter parameter.
-Naturally, increasing n_iter will lead in most cases to more accurate results, since more combinations are sampled; however, on many occasions, the improvement in performance won’t be significant.
+The process of hyperparameter tuning is crucial in machine learning for optimizing model performance.
+It involves testing various combinations of hyperparameters, selecting the best-performing ones based on a chosen metric and validation method.
+The common practice is to use k-fold cross-validation, splitting the training data into multiple samples for testing and training.

+There are different techniques for hyperparameter tuning:

+1. **Grid Search:** Tests all combinations in a predefined grid, but can be computationally expensive.

+2. **Random Search:** Randomly samples combinations from a specified grid, providing computational efficiency but may not evenly cover the entire grid.

+3. **Bayesian Optimization:** An advanced technique that intelligently selects hyperparameters based on past evaluations.

+In scikit-learn, random search can be implemented using the `RandomizedSearchCV` class.
+This involves specifying a grid of hyperparameter values as a dictionary and randomly sampling combinations from this grid.
+The `n_iter` parameter determines the number of combinations to sample.

-After fitting the grid object, we can obtain the best hyperparameters using best_params_attribute.
-As you can above, the best hyperparameters are: {‘n_estimators’: 90, ‘min_samples_split’: 3, ‘max_features’: ‘log2’, ‘max_depth’: 3}.
+After fitting the `RandomizedSearchCV` object, the best hyperparameters can be obtained using the `best_params_` attribute.
+This information is essential for optimizing the model's performance without exhaustively testing all possible combinations.
+In a provided example, the best hyperparameters were {‘n_estimators’: 90, ‘min_samples_split’: 3, ‘max_features’: ‘log2’, ‘max_depth’: 3}, indicating the optimal settings for a specific model.

 ## Performace of the model
-The last step of the machine learning process is to check the performance of the model (best hyperparameters ) by using the confusion matrix and some evaluation metrics.
+In the final phase of the machine learning process, the model's performance is evaluated using the best hyperparameters through the confusion matrix and various evaluation metrics.
+The confusion matrix provides a detailed breakdown of correct and incorrect classifications, distinguishing between true positives, true negatives, false positives, and false negatives.

-Confusion matrix The confusion matrix, also known as the error matrix, is used to evaluate the performance of a machine learning model by examining the number of observations that are correctly and incorrectly classified.
-Each column of the matrix contains the predicted classes while each row represents the actual classes or vice versa.
-In a perfect classification, the confusion matrix will be all zeros except for the diagonal.
-All the elements out of the main diagonal represent misclassifications.
-It is important to bear in mind that the confusion matrix allows us to observe patterns of misclassification (which classes and to which extend they were incorrectly classified).

-In binary classification problems, the confusion matrix is a 2-by-2 matrix composed of 4 elements:

-TP (True Positive): number of patients with spine problems that are correctly classified as sick.
-TN (True Negative): number of patients without pathologies who are correctly classified as healthy.
-FP (False Positive): number of healthy patients that are wrongly classified as sick.
-FN (False Negative): number of patients with spine diseases that are misclassified as healthy.

-Now that the model is trained, it is time to evaluate its performance using the testing set.
-First, we use the previous model (gradient boosting classifier with best hyperparameters) to predict the class labels of the testing data (with the predict method).
-Then, we construct the confusion matrix using the confusion_matrix function from the sklearn.metrics package to check which observations were properly classified.
-The output is a NumPy array where the rows represent the true values and the columns the predicted classes.

-As shown above, 1402 observations of the testing data were correctly classified by the model (1154 true negatives and 248 true positives).
-On the contrary, we can observe 356 misclassifications (156 false positives and 200 false negatives).

-Evaluation metrics Evaluating the quality of the model is a fundamental part of the machine learning process.
-The most used performance evaluation metrics are calculated based on the elements of the confusion matrix.

-Accuracy: It represents the proportion of predictions that were correctly classified.
-Accuracy is the most commonly used evaluation metric; however, it is important to bear in mind that accuracy can be misleading when working with imbalanced datasets.
-Sensitivity: It represents the proportion of positive samples (diseased patients) that are identified as such.
-Specificity: It represents the proportion of negative samples (healthy patients) that are identified as such.
-Precision: It represents the proportion of positive predictions that are actually correct.

-We can calculate the evaluation metrics manually using the numbers of the confusion matrix.
-Alternatively, Scikit-learn has already implemented the function classification_report that provides a summary of the key evaluation metrics.
-The classification report contains the precision, sensitivity, f1-score, and support (number of samples) achieved for each class.

-As shown above, we obtain a sensitivity of 0.55 (248/(200+248)) and a specificity of 0.88 (1154/(1154+156)).
-The model obtained predicts more accurately customers that do not churn.
-This should not surprise us at all, since gradient boosting classifiers are usually biased toward the classes with more observations.

-As you may have noticed, the previous summary does not contain the accuracy of the classification.
-However, this can be easily calculated using the function accuracy_score from the metrics module.
+Key evaluation metrics derived from the confusion matrix include accuracy, sensitivity (recall), specificity, and precision.
+Accuracy represents overall correct predictions, sensitivity measures the ability to correctly identify positive instances, specificity gauges the accuracy in identifying negative instances, and precision assesses the accuracy of positive predictions.

+Scikit-Learn's `classification_report` function streamlines the presentation of these metrics, providing a comprehensive summary for each class.
+The analysis of sensitivity and specificity, in this example, reveals insights into the model's ability to predict positive and negative instances.

+Overall, the summary emphasizes the importance of considering a range of metrics, especially in imbalanced datasets, to gain a nuanced understanding of the model's strengths and areas for improvement.
+The example underscores the model's bias toward accurately predicting non-churning customers, a common trait in gradient boosting classifiers.

 ## Drawing conclusions — Summary
 In this post, we have walked through a complete end-to-end machine learning project using the Telco customer Churn dataset.
 We started by cleaning the data and analyzing.
 Then, to be able to build a machine learning model, we transformed the categorical data into numeric variables (feature engineering).
 After transforming the data, we tried 6 different machine learning algorithms using default parameters.
 Finally, we tuned the hyperparameters of the Gradient Boosting Classifier (best performance model) for model optimization, obtaining an accuracy of nearly 80% (close to 6% higher than the baseline).